 City will evaluate wastewater system improvements

-JEFFERSON CITY, MO, JAN.
-13, 2022 - The Missouri Department of Natural Resources awarded a $40,000 Clean Water Engineering Report Grant to the city of Highlandville to evaluate the city’s wastewater system.
-The grant offers funding to qualified communities to help cover engineering costs for evaluating water and wastewater system improvements.
+JEFFERSON CITY, MO, MAY 12, 2022 - The Missouri Department of Natural Resources has awarded a $50,000 Clean Water Engineering Report Grant to the city of Purdy to evaluate its wastewater system.
+The grant offers funding to qualified communities to help cover engineering costs for evaluating water treatment system improvements.

-The city will use the grant to identify wastewater system improvements needed to continue reliable service to the area and meet permit requirements.
-The facility plan should be complete in March 2023.
+The city will use the grant to identify wastewater system improvements needed to continue reliable service to the area, meet permit requirements and reduce infiltration of stormwater into sewer collection pipes.
+The facility plan should be complete in October 2023.